Outdoor Paradise

 Off the beaten track

-Canada can be considered liberal, tolerant and without doubt, very tourist-friendly.
+Canada can be considered liberal, tolerant and very tourist-friendly.
 Several aspects of Canada will appeal to the independent traveler.
 From coast to coast, there is an extensive range of hostels and budget accommodations.
-There are also campsites all around that are popular among Canadians and tourists.
+There are also campsites all around that are popular with Canadians and tourists.
 It is also affordable and safe.
 Canada is sparsely populated outside the big cities and getting off the beaten track is not difficult at all.

 Fun Canadians, eh!